-Many colleges and universities are now embracing digital transformation to maintain a competitive edge.
+Many higher education institutions are now embracing digital transformation to maintain a competitive edge.
 Why?
 Because today’s students have an immense amount of learning options to choose from and institutions need to become more flexible, affordable and accessible to meet increasing consumer and environmental pressures.

 Digital transformation offers institutions exciting possibilities and opportunities to enhance their teaching and learning and the ability to effectively manage their operations – all of which are key to better serving students.
 Despite this, many colleges and universities still aren’t digitizing, or are falling short in their attempts, which is causing their technology spending to rise, with little return on their investments.

 This is partly because there are misconceptions about what digital transformation is and how to do it.
 In this article, we’ll help you better understand what digital transformation in higher education is and examples of how your institution can successfully embrace it.